Find all Possible Combinations of K Numbers from 1 to n

 Solution analysis

-We use a temp array of size K to store a single combination at a time during the recursive process.
+• We use a temp array of size K to store a combination during the recursive process.
 So the space complexity for the temp array = O(K).

-Here recursion will also use a call stack that is proportional to the depth of recursion.
-In this case, the maximum depth of recursion is K. So the space complexity for the recursion call stack is O(K).
+• Here recursion will also use a call stack that is proportional to the max depth of recursion.
+In this case, the maximum depth is n.
+So the space complexity for the recursion call stack = O(n).

 Solution idea